 Everything: Our classes can be taken by people with Parkinson’s Disease, Multiple Sclerosis, other neurodegenerative diseases, older adults trying to age as best they can, people with balance issues, etc. Even our care givers who come and assist participants say they enjoy and benefit from the exercises!

 Everywhere: As we continue to expand, managers in our 7 U.S. regions are in the process of starting up classes all over the country.
-As of June 1, 2016 we are conducting classes in 34 cities in 13 states.
+As of January 26, 2017 we are conducting classes in several states and many major cities.